Derwen College is very proud of the award nominations we receive.

 Derwen College won the Democracy Award at the NUS Awards.

-Anna Howell & Ashley Beech have also gained a bronze Tesco WOW award for their customer service on the tills, Adam Walker achieved a silver WOW award (progressing from bronze in June) Ellie Saunders achieved a bronze and silver WOW award.
+Anna Howell and Ashley Beech have also gained a bronze Tesco WOW award for their customer service on the tills, Adam Walker achieved a silver WOW award (progressing from bronze in June) Ellie Saunders achieved a bronze and silver WOW award.
 The awards are voted for by customers.

 Derwen On Tour (DOT) took to the stage at the 2018 International Musical Eisteddfod at Llangollen.
 Performing as part of the Eisteddfod’s inclusion project sponsored by Scottish Power, DOT were joined by three other local schools and a community choir to perform SEND A Message.
 DOT performed a dance and a signed song on the Globe Stage and in the Main Pavilion before joining the rest of the group for the finale piece.